wighawag/hardhat-deploy/README.md

 };
 ```

-As you can see the BRE passed in has 4 new fields :
+As you can see the HRE passed in has 4 new fields :

 - `getNamedAccounts` is a function that returns a promise to an object whose keys are names and values are addresses.
 It is parsed from the `namedAccounts` configuration (see [`namedAccounts`](#namedaccounts)).